wongjh12/AhR_ML/README.md

 # AhR_ML
-Machine Learning workflow for predicting inflammation in patients Train model on fluxes + chemical fingerprints of drugs administered
+Machine Learning workflow for predicting inflammation in patients.

+Train model on fluxes + chemical fingerprints of drugs administered